return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/amd/display/amdgpu_dm/amdgpu_dm_color_c.rst

 preparation for hardware commit.
 If no lut is specified by user, we default to SRGB degamma.

-Currently, we only support degamma bypass, or preprogrammed SRGB degamma.
+We support degamma bypass, predefined SRGB, and custom degamma
-Programmable degamma is not supported, and an attempt to do so will return -EINVAL.

 .. _`amdgpu_dm_set_degamma_lut.return`:

 Return
 ------

-0 on success, -EINVAL if custom degamma curve is given.
+0 on success
+-EINVAL if crtc_state has a degamma_lut of invalid size -ENOMEM if gamma allocation fails

 ..
 This file was automatic generated / don't edit.